DanielEduardoLopez/SalesForecasting/README.md

 For each of the lags from 1 to 10, the $p\text{-}values$ were well above $0.05$.
 Thus, the null hypothesis cannot be rejected, meaning that no autocorrelation was found on the set of residuals from the ARIMA model.
 Thus, the residuals are independently distributed and the model can be used for forecasting.

-Likewise, the predictions were plot against the historical net sales data to visually assess the performance of the AR models with additive decomposition.
+Likewise, the predictions were plot against the historical net sales data to visually assess the performance of the ARIMA model.

 <p align="center">
 	<img src="Images/fig_predictions_from_arima_model_vs_walmex_historical_net_sales.png?raw=true" width=70% height=60%>